CompLab-StonyBrook/mlrg/README.md

     or use your package manager if you're on Linux.

 1. Python's typogrify library.
-    As before, you pip or your package manager.
+    As before, use pip or your package manager.

 File Structure